Artemis918/accountcontrol/README.md

 ## History

 At first i just want to track where all my money is lost :-).
-After trying this with and good old Excel sheet i moved over to some JSP (Primefaces) and J2EE Stuff to create a more helpfull supervising tool with a little forecast, where i end up at hte end of the year.
+After trying this with and good old Excel sheet i moved over to some JSP (Primefaces) and J2EE Stuff.
+Teh result was a more helpfull supervising tool with a little forecast, where i end up at the end of the year.
 This works for me some years.
 But after all I was interrested in all the new stuff around there in the world and i was searching for a small project to try out all that fancy stuff with browsers and containers.
-So refytored my previous project.
-While reusing the database adn some small business code I ended up ni completly rewriting the code.
+So refactored my previous project.
+While reusing the database anid some small business code I ended up in completly rewriting the code.

 ## Technologies